PhilRunninger/vim-robots/README.md

 :-:|---|---
 <kbd>t</kbd>   | Transport | If you become trapped, you can transport to another location.
 <kbd>w</kbd>   | Wait      | Sometimes the only winning move is not to play, but to wait and let the robots advance one step.
-<kbd>F</kbd>   | Finish    | Finishing the level means waiting until defeat or triumph.
+<kbd>F</kbd>   | Finish    | Finishing the level means waiting in place until defeat or triumph.
 Earn double the points and recharge your shield.
 <kbd>?</kbd>   | Help      | Toggles the statusline to show the symbol legend and key mappings.
 The next move resets the statusline.
 <kbd>Esc</kbd> | Boss Key  | What?
 You've never heard of this?